yuzomatoba/algorithm/README.md

 ## Python Version:

-The Python version used in this project is 3.10.6.
+The Python version used in this project was 3.10.6.